 But in Galaxy’s Edge there are no FastPasses so what gives?

-If that’s true then why would they still not use FastPasses?
-In that case it may be that Disney just wants to build hype around Galaxy’s Edge and the attraction/s.
-Look at when Flight of Passage opened in Pandora a couple of years ago…6 hour lines.
+But why would they still not use FastPasses?
+At first it was believed that maybe Disney just wanted to build hype around Galaxy’s Edge and the attraction/s.
+Look at when Flight of Passage opened in Pandora a couple of years ago… 6-hour lines.
 Look at when Frozen Ever After opened in Epcot…5 hour lines.

-Heck look at the new Hagrid’s Magical Creatures Motorbike Adventure that just opened in Universal…it was reported lines were up to 10 hours on opening day!
-You may think that creates bad press, but it doesn’t.
-It creates buzz and get people thinking they need to go on that ride because if people waited 10 hours it must be amazing!
+Heck look at the new Hagrid’s Magical Creatures Motorbike Adventure that opened in Universal…it was reported lines were up to 10 hours on opening day!
+You may think that creates bad press, but it doesn’t (not being operational creates bad press, but that’s another story).
+It creates buzz and gets people thinking they need to go on that ride because if people waited 10 hours it must be amazing!

-Another thing that might have an impact is the fact that these attractions are so complex (especially the Rise of the Resistance) they want to do some extensive real-world testing on these attractions when they first open to figure out how many FastPasses they can allow per hour, while not slowing down the regular line.
+Another thing that might have an impact is the fact that these attractions are so complex (especially the Rise of the Resistance) they wanted to do some extensive real-world testing on these attractions when they first opened to figure out how many FastPasses they can allow per hour, while not slowing down the regular line.

 I wanted to talk about this because of a rumor that was out a few months ago.
 Basically it was saying that Disney was leaning towards selling FastPasses for the attractions: Star Wars: Rise of the Resistance and Millennium Falcon: Smugglers’ Run.

-According to the rumor, the paid FastPass system would have allowed guests to buy their FastPasses ahead of time so they don’t have to wait in the gigantic 6+ hour lines that are sure to develop.
+According to the rumor, the paid FastPass system would have allowed guests to buy their FastPasses ahead of time so they didn’t have to wait in the gigantic lines.
 They proposed that paid FastPasses wouldn’t be the ONLY FastPasses though, as both Disneyland and Walt Disney World would still have the normal FastPass systems in place for guests who don’t want to pay.

-Again nothing has happened regarding paid FastPass yet and at first it seemed plausible, but now it does certainly doesn’t look like Disney will be using any sort of paid FastPass system.
+Again nothing has happened regarding paid FastPass yet and at first it seemed plausible, but now it does certainly doesn’t look like Disney will be using any sort of paid FastPass system here in the short term.

 The reason why some people were thinking it was possible is that it makes sense from a financial standpoint for Disney.
 They know they have a gold mine in Galaxy’s Edge, and people would potentially be willing to shell out the $ to skip the lines, or to pay for preview events even before the new land opens.